Project

 The building is surrounded by playing fields and the lower floor is encased in soil that became available when the ground was made level.
 This means that the building is warmly wrapped and has less wall surface than it would otherwise have.
 The light wooden roof extends far beyond the first floor, shading the walls of the building and preventing it from being heated through the glass in the warm summer months.
 The solar panels on the roof produce sufficient energy, and there is a field with holes drilled in it where heat is stored in the ground, which supports the building by means of a heat pump.

-The upper floor of the sports and culture complex has a wooden structure and roof.
+The upper floor of the sport and culture complex has a wooden structure and roof.
 The use of wood in the construction and finishing is another aspect of the building’s sustainable, circular quality.
 Wood binds CO2 and saves on the use of energy-intensive raw materials.
 Because of the decision to use sustainable materials, the building has a warm and friendly look.
 The large amount of glass used on the first floor makes for an unimpeded view over the pitches and also means that less lighting is needed inside.

 The installations go a step further at the level of sustainability by being completely energy neutral and gas-free.